Garry Adey: Playing career

-Adey played every game as Leicester went to the 1977-78 John Player Cup final, the first national final in the club's history, where they lost 6–3 to Gloucester.
+Adey played every game as Leicester went to the 1977–78 John Player Cup final, the first national final in the club's history, where they lost 6–3 to Gloucester.
 Adey was again a cup ever present in 1979, scoring tries in the first round win against Northampton Saints and the second round win against Broughton Park.
 Adey started the final as Tigers won their first national cup, a 15–12 win against Moseley.
-Adey missed the semi final in 1980 but returned for a third cup final appearance in a row in the 1980 final, a 21–9 win against London Irish.
+Adey missed the semi-final in 1980 but returned for a third cup final appearance in a row in the 1980 final, a 21–9 win against London Irish.

-After the 1980 final, to celebrate Leicester's centenary Adey was part of a tour to Australia and Fiji playing against Queensland Reds and against a Fijian Chairman's XV.
-In November 1980 Adey announced his retirement after an ankle injury suffered against Cambridge University but returned after injuries to others to play the final three games of the season, including a fourth successive final and third win.
-This time a 22–15 win over Gosforth.
+After the 1980 final, to celebrate Leicester's centenary Adey was part of a tour to Australia and Fiji, playing against Queensland Reds and against a Fijian Chairman's XV.
+In November 1980 Adey announced his retirement after an ankle injury suffered against Cambridge University but returned after injuries to others to play the final three games of the season, including a fourth successive final and third win, this time over Gosforth (22–15).

+Death

+Adey died in August 2023, at the age of 78.